LoganFairbairn/RyWrangler/README.md

 <p style="text-align:center; font-weight:bold;">CURRENTLY IN TESTING</p>

-RyWrangler is an experimental Blender add-on that adds a quick access panel to the material node editor designed to help speed up complex and layered material creation in Blender.
+RyWrangler is a minimalist Blender add-on that adds a quick access panel to the material node editor designed to help speed up complex and layered material creation in Blender.

 Cheers!